 Before Your Start Date

 When you arrive on day one, we want to have everything ready – including your e-mail and network access.
-To do so, there is one required online training that we encourage you to complete before you start.
+To do so, we encourage you to complete at least one of the four trainings below before you start.

-If you don’t take the course in advance, don’t worry—you will be able to do it on your first day of work, but it may delay your access to your accounts a bit.
+If you don’t take a course in advance, don’t worry—you will be able to do it on your first day of work, but it may delay your access to your accounts a bit.

 - College Vision, Mission, Values/Beliefs, and Strategic Initiatives (3144)